Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 I went to Zenyoji for its Japanese chrysanthemums!
 Have you heard of this temple?
 It is near Koiwa Station on the Sobu Line, about a thirty-minute train ride from Shinjuku.
 That puts it near Chiba prefecture.
 While it was far, I was happy to go and see something new.

 The temple is famous for its black pine tree.
-The tree is supposed to be more than 600 years old.
-It is enormous, measuring many meters across.
+It is supposed to be more than 600 years old.
+The trunk is enormous, measuring many meters across.
 But, this time, my photos would be of the chrysanthemums.

 It was a good event.
-And considering Zenyoji is a temple, not many people lined up to pray.
+And considering Zenyoji is a temple, few people lined up to pray.
 I got the feeling most had come just to see the chrysanthemums.
 These flowers are a huge part of Tokyo culture in November.

 The chrysanthemums were in peak condition.
 They were equal to anything I saw in Tokyo in 2021.
 And there were probably more of them!